-In addressing transparency in digital platform operations, DMCH has raised the issue of featuring and ranking in app stores.
-App Association app developer members often are featured based on their design of a sleek user interface and intuitive user experience, updating their app(s) regularly, optimizing app localizations, making the app accessible to those with disabilities, gathering reviews, and creating an app preview.
+With respect to featuring and ranking in app stores, App Association app developer members often are featured based on their design of a sleek user interface and intuitive user experience, updating their app(s) regularly, optimizing app localizations, making the app accessible to those with disabilities, gathering reviews, and creating an app preview.
 On the App Store, for example, sharing information with the App Store editorial team (through https://developer.apple.com/contact/app-store/promote/) can be an optimal way to get featured.
 Google Play is more algorithm-driven (rather than editorial-driven); on Google platforms, it is more important to get discovered by users and start trending to be noticed, and the app title, number of downloads, good ratings, and price are the main factors that determine search rank.
 Other platforms take different approaches, which are differentiators for them as the platforms compete against one another.

-Generally, platform transparency, including with respect to ranking and featuring in app stores, is important to our members and any business users to increase their ability to plan ahead and attain legal certainty for their business but is not crucial to our members' success in a platform, and we appreciate DMCH's examination of this issue within its Inquiry.
-The App Association believes that there are different levels of transparency and notes that while more information on some levels can be beneficial (e.g., technical specifications, tools available to business users), platforms should not be obligated to disclose all their business operational details, such as their rankingspecific algorithms.
+Generally, platform transparency, including with respect to ranking and featuring in app stores, is important to our members and any business users to increase their ability to plan ahead and attain legal certainty for their business but is not crucial to our members' success in a platform.
+The App Association believes that there are different levels of transparency and notes that while more information on some levels can be beneficial (e.g., technical specifications, tools available to business users), platforms should not be obligated to disclose all their business operational details, such as their ranking-specific algorithms.
 Full and complete transparency would make search ranking manipulation nominal and fill the app stores with spam.
 It is important to allow the platforms enough flexibility to continue to optimize their search and ranking algorithms and stay ahead of those who are trying to game the system.